karlospn/mytechramblings-site-source-code/content/posts/an-opinionated-list-of-tips-for-building-a-dotnet-8-template.md

 This implies that several elements need to be incorporated to make them truly production-ready.
 This is where having a set of prebuilt .NET templates with everything already pre-configured and all the necessary building blocks set up comes into play.

-The recently announced [.NET Aspire](https://learn.microsoft.com/en-us/dotnet/aspire/get-started/aspire-overview) embodies a similar philosophy.
+The recently announced [.NET Aspire](https://learn.microsoft.com/en-us/dotnet/aspire/get-started/aspire-overview) tries to fill this gap.
 It is an opinionated, cloud ready stack for building applications, offering a template that comes preconfigured with set of tools such as HealthChecks and OpenTelemetry.
 You can take a look at the Aspire templates in [here](https://github.com/dotnet/aspire/tree/main/src/Aspire.ProjectTemplates)

 In the realm of enterprise development, I usually tend to find that there are a set of opinionated rules defined when you have to build an application.
-These rules might dictate the use of specific application architectures (e.g., Clean Architecture or Vertical Slice) or mandate the utilization of certain custom NuGet packages for functionalities like logging or configuration.
+These rules might dictate the use of specific application architectures (e.g. Clean Architecture or Vertical Slice) or mandate the utilization of certain custom NuGet packages for functionalities like logging or configuration.
 This is where .NET Aspire has limitations, as, despite its well-implemented nature, it remains a generic template.
 Consequently, regardless of how robust .NET Aspire may be, it doesn't cater to the specific, tailored needs of individual enterprises, this is where creating and using your own templates that enforce your organization's rules becomes a valuable approach when starting the development of a new application.

 I have been building .NET templates for quite some time and for multiple companies.
 As a result, I thought it might be helpful to compile a list of tips to consider when creating a .NET app template.